 In an emergency, the nearest 24 hour vet is about an hour away, just outside Annecy

 We have a local pet shop Cham’dog for stocking up on treats, food etc which also offers grooming.

-There is a larger one in Sallanches opposite the Carrefour which has a good range of Ruffwear products – not that Ruffwear are paying me! but they seem to have a good range for mountain-loving dogs:
+There is a larger one in Sallanches opposite the Carrefour which has a good range of Ruffwear products – not that Ruffwear are paying me! but they have a good range for mountain-loving dogs: